Calling Over Boat Noise is Making Orcas Hungry

-CURWOOD: But becoming bycatch isn’t the only problem for sea creatures off the coast of the Pacific Northwest.
+CURWOOD: Becoming by-catch isn’t the only problem for sea creatures off the coast of the Pacific Northwest.
 Undersea noise levels are increasing in the region as thousands of freighters, ferries and other vessels motor up and down the coast.
 And some new research details how that noise could make life harder for endangered marine mammals.
 From the public media collaborative EarthFix, Ashley Ahearn has the story.

 AHEARN: Picture yourself at a noisy bar.
-You realize that you have been shouting at the top of your lungs all night in order to be heard.
+You realize that you have been shouting at the top of your lungs all night just to be heard.
 Well, orcas in Puget Sound are in kind of the same situation.